 You will be unable to request approval online if you were in an accident while uninsured.
 In that case, you will have to submit your request in writing to the DIU.
 Complete MV-44 form (you can find an example of the form here) and leave the "I am applying for a" boxes blank.

 Driver Improvement Unit NYS DMV 6 Empire State Plaza, Room 338 Albany, NY 12228

 You can also fax your completed MV-44 form to this number on M-F, 8:30 to Noon: (518) 474-6208

 Before mailing your request, make sure that your revocation period is ending in 30 days or less.
 The DIU will take up to 12 weeks to process your request.

 Congratulations!
-If you’ve paid the civil penalty fee, and you’ve received approval for a new driver license, you can go ahead and apply for a new driver license.
+If you’ve paid the civil penalty fee and you’ve received approval, you can go ahead and apply for a new driver’s license.
 Head to your local DMV to see if you must take a written and/or road test before you’re eligible for a new license.
 You should purchase NY auto insurance before applying for a new license.
 You may be unable to find insurance in the voluntary market due to the revocation of your license.
 If that is the case, you can apply for insurance through the New York Automobile Insurance Plan.

 If your license or registration was suspended or revoked due to an uninsured accident, or if you have a complex driving record, contact the Insurance Services Bureau at (518) 474-0700 for more information.